TejashreeAher/trip-ranking-service/README.md

     and the model is called for each of these batches individually.
 The end result, right now is just the concatenation of the result of all the groups.

+## Next Steps : Actually remember teh previous results and use them to somehow predict the sequence (at least for some).
+This cache can be inmemory or in a remote cache like redis.
+To avoid using redis, one can write the cache to hdfs or any file and then whenever the service restarts, load the file into an in-memory cache and can proceed.